 The same applies to 3D models, if it is a model you have permission to use or that you created yourself, you are breaking no rules by drawing on top of it and ergo you are not cheating anyone.

-But second of all, using 3D models effectively takes a lot of skill!
-You need to put a lot of care into your framing, posing, and the overall silhouette and shapes you create with the model in order for it to translate well into 2D.
-This is a skill that has to be developed and takes practice.
-To "cheat" implies to do things without any skill or effort involved, but even if a 3D model makes it easier to place things in space, your own skill and knowledge are essential to use it effectively, and your own drawing skills are still needed for creating the final image.
+You need to put a lot of care into your framing, posing, and the overall silhouette and shapes you create with the model in order for it to translate well into 2D and not lose readability.
+This is a skill that has to be developed and takes practice!
+But the more thoughtful you are, the more you'll get out of it.

 To elaborate, allow me to give you some examples.
 I've a lot of characters who are demons and many have complex twisting horns that are rather difficult to draw at different angles, so I frequently use 3D models to assist in drawing them.
 Take Debauchery here:

-And, even with things you don't know how to draw (like a motorbike), you should still try and remember how to describe simple shapes like cubes, cylinders, toruses, and spheres and so on with your mark making, and break down whatever you're drawing into these shapes so you can better draw them.
-The fundamentals of art still apply!
+With complex subjects you're unfamiliar with, try and remember how to describe simple shapes like cubes, cylinders, toruses, and spheres and so on with your mark making, and break down whatever you're drawing into these shapes so you can better draw them.

 * (the answer is the left was freehand and the right was model assisted)

-For another example, one could use a 3d model of a hand in their work (I do this rather often in fact!), but without a solid understanding of anatomy, posing, and shape design, you may find that using a model makes the hands you draw feel stiff and unnatural, and when looking at them in comparison to hands you've drawn freehand, it's really obvious that they were drawn based on a 3D model (which again for the sake of this post, I am assuming to be undesireable).
+For another example, you could use a 3d model of a hand in your work for reference.
+But without a solid understanding of anatomy, posing, and shape design, you may find that using a model makes the hands you draw feel stiff and unnatural, and that when looking at them in comparison to hands you've drawn freehand, it's really obvious that they were drawn based on a 3D model.

 This happens due to a lack of understanding of the model subject.
 If you don't know how hands move and how to pose them well and create good shapes with these poses, then naturally the model will lack dynamism and its shaping will be lacklustre, so when you draw over the top of that the resulting drawing will become stiff and unnatural.

-All the advice I give in those posts is just as relevant to posing a 3D model, as ultimately at the end of the day, you are still creating a 2D image and the 3D model is a tool to assist you in creating it.
-The 3D model should always be in service of the final 2D image, and you should be thinking about the 2D image you're trying to create, not the 3D one.
+All the advice I give in that post is just as relevant to posing a 3D model, as ultimately at the end of the day, you are still creating a 2D image and the 3D model is a tool to assist you in creating it.
+The 3D model should always be in service of the final 2D image, and you should be thinking about the 2D image you're trying to create, not the 3D one!

 I honestly don't think of using 3D models as much of a shortcut, really.
 They make it much easier to iterate without committing to anything in any specific way, which I find is incredibly useful for thumbnailing and planning out compositions and trying different shots and ways of framing them (I make comics), and they are a useful tool for maintaining consistency and keeping characters "on model" (again, I make comics), but posing things well and creating a clear silhouette takes time and deliberation, and you still have to draw the final image itself.
 They're less of a shortcut as they are an alternative approach to working, in my opinion, and thinking about them like this helps you to use them effectively.